Home ยป Family ยป How To Re-Cover A Lane Cedar Chest Seat With New Fabric

 Lane Cedar Chest Makeover

-In 1930 one of the managers at Lane came up with the idea of offering free miniature cedar boxes to girls graduating from high school.
-Seems like the marketing idea worked because many parents bought full-sized Lane cedar chests for their graduating daughters.
+In 1930, one of the Lane managers came up with the idea of offering free miniature cedar boxes to high school graduates.
+The marketing idea seems to have worked because many parents bought full-sized Lane cedar chests for their daughters.
 I didn’t get a miniature or full-sized cedar chest when I graduated from high school.

 My Lane cedar chest was a birthday gift from hubby and kids a long time ago.
 Several years ago, I re-covered the original padded seat on the chest with blue fabric.
 When I was cleaning my workshop out recently, I found a thrift store treasure.
 The treasure is a remnant of upholstery fabric I bought a few years ago.
 I fell in love with the design and the colors.